 Go bowling: When was the last time you went bowling?
 Dust off your skills and let loose with this throwback activity, which is as much about conversation as it is about the sport.

 Plan a hike: Depending on your shared level of interest, a hike can either be strenuous or easygoing.
-Let us recommend taking a laid-back path for now, so you can catch your breath in between answering questions.

-Play mini golf: It's probably been years since you've done this, but it's always a fun afternoon activity.
+Play mini-golf: It's probably been years since you've done this, but it's always a fun afternoon activity.

 See a matinee: One of life's simple pleasures is seeing a movie in the middle of the day.
 There aren't crowds, the air-conditioning feels good, and you can probably talk yourself into eating popcorn for lunch.